-A scheduled 1-week follow-up visit may only take place when the participant attends wearing the study lenses for at least two hours that day.
+A scheduled 1-month follow-up visits may only take place when the participant attends wearing the study lenses for at least two hours that day.
 If this is not the case and the participant is not experiencing any problems with the lenses, the appointment will be rescheduled, ideally within the visit window.